St. John's Church, Chester 2

 Death soon o'ertook him and tripp'd up his heels"

-A few years after these words appeared in print, as we heard earlier, Hussey's ill-funded partial restoration did indeed take place, which at least resulted in the sweeping away of those 'hideous' galleries to produce a light and uncluttered interior much as we are privileged to see it today.
-A report in 1860 noted, "It is certainly refreshing to see the interior as it is now, with its grand arcades free and unobstructed and wholly cleared of the heavy galleries, the dingy, baize-lined pews and the three-decker pulpit and desk, which so much shocked all right-minded persons".
+A few years after these words appeared in print, as we heard earlier, Hussey's ill-funded partial restoration did indeed take place, which at least resulted in the consolidation of the church's stonework and the sweeping away of those 'hideous' galleries to produce a light and uncluttered interior much as we are privileged to see it today.
+He must have set about these early on in the work as a report in 1860 noted, "it is certainly refreshing to see the interior as it is now, with its grand arcades free and unobstructed and wholly cleared of the heavy galleries, the dingy, baize-lined pews and the three-decker pulpit and desk, which so much shocked all right-minded persons".

 The mighty columns of the four surviving bays of the nave are pure Norman, dating from around 1095- with round piers, scalloped capitals and double-stepped arches.
 Above them, the triforium of around a hundred years later- 'transitional'- has four pointed arches on ringed shafts in each bay.
 Above that again, the clerestory- also with four arches per bay, shafts with leaf capitals and windows alternating with blank arches- is Early English, and dates from the 13th century.
 This remarkable combination of the pure architectural features of three separate centuries is known to exist nowhere else.